 Pass-on defences, however, will more likely have a bearing in the calculation of damages.
 As a general principle, in China, the plaintiff is only entitled to compensation for the actual losses it has suffered.
 Therefore, in theory, pass-on defences may be accepted by the court if the defendant can prove that the direct or intermediary purchaser plaintiff has passed on an alleged price overcharge to an indirect purchaser and therefore suffered either no or less damages.
 In the meantime, while overcharges (e.g., as a result of a cartel or excessive pricing practice upstream) might have been passed on to downstream customers, the plaintiff may still prove actual losses if the higher price has resulted in a decrease in its sales volume.

-While the law requires lawyers not to reveal information that clients or others are unwilling to disclose (including trade secrets and privacy),21 there are exceptions (e.g., conduct endangering state security, public security and personal and property safety).
+While the law requires lawyers not to reveal information that clients or others are unwilling to disclose (including trade secrets and privacy),24 there are exceptions (e.g., conduct endangering state security, public security and personal and property safety).
 In addition, the clients themselves (i.e., the undertakings under investigation by the competition authority or in dispute with other parties before the court) cannot refuse to provide information citing professional privilege when mandated to do so.
-Therefore, strictly speaking, attorney–client communications, attorney work product and joint-defence arrangements do not enjoy any privilege from disclosure in Chinese courts under any law.
+Therefore, strictly speaking, attorney–client communications, attorney work product and joint-defence arrangements do not enjoy privilege from disclosure in Chinese courts.

-However, the fact that there is no discovery in civil litigation proceedings means that it may be difficult for one party to access sensitive information and documents in the opposing party's hands, which would be privileged in other jurisdictions, unless the opposing party volunteers to provide this information and documents.
+However, the fact that there is no discovery in civil litigation proceedings means that it may be difficult for one party to gain access to sensitive information and documents in the opposing party's hands, which would be privileged in other jurisdictions, unless the opposing party volunteers to provide the information and documents.
 We are not aware of any courts granting an application to collect such information.

 In China, settlement is generally encouraged in court proceedings.
 The parties may settle through a court-led mediation procedure or apply to the court to certify their sidebar settlement.
 The court will issue a consent judgment, which is binding on the parties.